McKownville

 precipitation, and its infiltration, is usually the major control,

-infiltration as a prompt input.
+prompt input.

 Spring to fall drawdown